Boeing C-17 Globemaster III: United States Air Force

 Flight crews have nicknamed the aircraft "the Moose", because during ground refueling, the pressure relief vents make a sound like the call of a female moose in heat.

 Since 1999, C-17s have flown annually to Antarctica on Operation Deep Freeze in support of the US Antarctic Research Program, replacing the C-141s used in prior years.
 The initial flight was flown by the USAF 62nd Airlift Wing.
 The C-17s fly round trip between Christchurch Airport and McMurdo Station around October each year and take 5 hours to fly each way.
 In 2006, the C-17 flew its first Antarctic airdrop mission, delivering 70,000 pounds of supplies.
 Further air drops occurred during subsequent years.

 The U.S. Presidential Limousine is transported by a C-17 for long-distance trips.

 A C-17 accompanies the President of the United States on his visits to both domestic and foreign arrangements, consultations, and meetings.
 It is used to transport the Presidential Limousine, Marine One, and security detachments.
 On several occasions, a C-17 has been used to transport the President himself, using the Air Force One call sign while doing so.

 Rapid Dragon missile launcher testing

 In 2015, as part of a missile-defense test at Wake Island, simulated medium-range ballistic missiles were launched from C-17s against THAAD missile defense systems and the USS John Paul Jones (DDG-53).
 In early 2020, palletized munitions–"Combat Expendable Platforms"– were tested from C-17s and C-130Js with results the USAF considered positive.

-In 2021, the Air Force Research Laboratory further developed the concept into tests of the Rapid Dragon system, which transforms the C-17 into a lethal cruise missile arsenal ship capable of mass launching 45 JASSM-ER with 500 kg warheads from a standoff distance of 925 km.
+In 2021, the Air Force Research Laboratory (AFRL) further developed the concept into tests of the Rapid Dragon system, which transforms the C-17 into a lethal cruise missile arsenal ship capable of mass launching 45 JASSM-ER with 500 kg warheads from a standoff distance of 925 km.
 Anticipated improvements included support for JDAM-ER, mine laying, drone dispersal as well as improved standoff range when full production of the 1900 km JASSM-XR was expected to deliver large inventories in 2024.